-The modelled, domain-integrated glacier erosion volume does not increase together with ice volume.
-In contrast, periods of ice advance and maximum glaciation correspond to comparatively slow erosion potential (Figs. 1 and 2).
-This result may seem paradoxical and is modulated to a limited extent by the exponent, l, in the erosion rule (Fig. 6).
+The modelled, domain-integrated glacier erosion volume do does not increase together with ice volume.
+On the opposite, periods of ice advance and maximum glaciation correspond to comparatively slow erosion potential (Figs. 1 and 2).
+This result may seem paradoxical, and is modulated in a limited extent by the exponent, l, in the erosion rule (Fig. 6).
 Nevertheless, it may explain why some areas covered during glacial maxima only, such as some valleys on the southern side of the Alps, appear to have experienced only little glacial modification of their topography.
-During deglaciation periods, increased surface melt at low elevations results in a steepened topographic profile (Fig. 7a), as observed and further expected on currently retreating glaciers (Huss et al., 2010; Zekollari and Huybrechts, 2015).
-The buttress formed by the glacier foot against gravitational forces is reduced, causing an increase in the magnitude of the basal shear stress (basal drag) relative to the ice overburden pressure and an increase in the area where sliding and, thus, erosion can occur (Fig. 7b).
+During deglaciation periods, increased surface melt at low elevations results in a steepened topographic profile (Figs. 7a), as observed and further expected on currently retreating glaciers (Huss et al., 2010; Zekollari and Huybrechts, 2015).
+The buttress formed by the glacier foot against gravitational forces is reduced, causing an increase in the magnitude of the basal shear stress (basal drag) relative to the ice overburden pressure, and an increase in the area where sliding and thus, erosion, can occur (Figs. 7b).